-Continuous Integration is a DevOps methodology to integrated the developed source code to the built environment automatically and Continuous Deployment is deploying the generated build files or artifacts to the relevant deployment environment.
+Continuous Integration is a DevOps methodology to integrate the developed source code into the built environment automatically and Continuous Deployment is deploying the generated build files or artifacts to the relevant deployment environment.

-The DevOps CI/CD mainly provisioned to automate the delivery pipeline.
-There is several components or stages a software projects pass-through for an efficient delivery pipeline process.
+The DevOps CI/CD is mainly provisioned to automate the delivery pipeline.
+There is several components or stages a software project pass-through for an efficient delivery pipeline process.
 These can vary from organization to organization or application to application as well.

 3. Cloud-Native DevOps

 In this methodology containers and cloud implementations are part of the Dev Ops which makes Code more portable, reliable, lightweight, and easily deployable.

 There are several virtualization tools popular in this context and most of the scenarios these tools are implemented on Cloud.

 Some of the most used tools are: